George M. Cochran: Legal and political career

-After graduation Cochran initially practiced law in Baltimore, Maryland for two years, but struggled financially.
+After graduation Cochran initially practiced law in Baltimore for two years but struggled financially.
 He returned to Staunton in 1936, became a member of the Virginia bar and began practicing law with his father.
 Six years later, World War II erupted, and Cochran served in the U.S. Navy, mostly in the Pacific from 1942 until 1946, as he refused desk and legal jobs and sought those involving amphibious service.
 In 1964, the former family law firm became Cochran, Lotz and Black.
-From 1947-1969, Cochran also was a trustee of Staunton's Planter's Bank and Trust Company, and was the bank's president during the last six of those years.
+From 1947 to 1969, Cochran also was a trustee of Staunton's Planter's Bank and Trust Company, and was the bank's president during the last six of those years.

-After the war, University of Virginia trustee Emily Pancake Smith urged Cochran to run for the Legislature, and he later worked with her on the Woodrow Wilson Centennial in France and Staunton in 1950.
-Cochran also later served on the Board of Visitors at Virginia Tech (1960-1968) and Mary Baldwin College (1967-1981) and as a trustee of the Virginia Historical Society.
+After the war, University of Virginia trustee Emily Pancake Smith urged Cochran to run for the legislature, and boards of visitors at Virginia Tech (1960-1968) and Mary Baldwin College (1967-1981) and as a trustee of the Virginia Historical Society.

-Cochran won election unopposed to the Virginia House of Delegates in 1947, representing Augusta and Highland Counties and the cities of Staunton and Waynesboro.
-He served from 1948 to 1965 (that becoming the 10th district after the post 1960 census redistricting).
+Cochran won election unopposed to the Virginia House of Delegates in 1947, representing Augusta and Highland counties and the cities of Staunton and Waynesboro.
+He served from 1948 to 1965 (that becoming the 10th district after the post-1960 census redistricting).